 Splunk app developers

 Splunk app and add-on developers must revise apps and add-ons that use Python scripts.
-Revised Splunkbase apps will need to be resubmitted after validation with Splunk Enterprise version 8.0.
-For details about specific script changes required to support Splunk Enterprise version 8.0, see Python Development in Splunk Enterprise.
-Custom apps for Splunk Cloud will follow the same guidelines as custom apps for Splunk Enterprise, with the added requirement of passing Cloud vetting.
+Revised Splunkbase apps will need to be resubmitted after validation with version 8.x.
+For details about specific script changes required to support version 8.x, see Python Development in Splunk Enterprise.
+Custom apps for Splunk Cloud Platform will follow the same guidelines as custom apps for Splunk Enterprise, with the added requirement of passing Cloud vetting.

-The Splunk Cloud 8.0 release added Python 3 support and updated the out-of-the-box Splunk Cloud capabilities while continuing to provide Python 2 support for existing apps that have not yet been upgraded to Python 3.
-Whether you are currently on Splunk Cloud 7.x or 8.0.x, any apps or add-ons in your Splunk Cloud instances that are not Python 3 compatible must be upgraded or removed.
-Splunk Cloud customers should take the following steps:
+Beginning with version 8.0, Splunk Cloud Platform added Python 3 support and updated the out-of-the-box Splunk Cloud Platform capabilities while continuing to provide Python 2 support for existing apps that have not yet been upgraded to Python 3.
+A future version of Splunk Cloud Platform will remove support for Python 2.
+Whether you are currently on Splunk Cloud Platform 7.x or 8.x, any apps or add-ons in your Splunk Cloud Platform instances that are not Python 3 compatible must be upgraded or removed.
+Splunk Cloud Platform customers should take the following steps:

-- Update your private apps to be compatible with Splunk Cloud 8.0 and Python 3.
+- Update your private apps to be compatible with Splunk Cloud Platform 8.x and Python 3.
 You should follow the same process as Splunk app developers to update private apps.
-However, for Splunk Cloud, instead of uploading the app to Splunkbase, upload your private app to Splunk Cloud.
+However, for Splunk Cloud Platform, you'll update and upload the app as necessary for your Splunk Cloud Platform Experience designation, instead of uploading the app to Splunkbase.
+See Install private apps on Splunk Cloud Platform.

-- Update apps you have installed on your Splunk Cloud deployment from Splunkbase to versions that are compatible with both your current version of Splunk Cloud and Splunk Cloud 8.0.
+- Update apps you have installed on your Splunk Cloud Platform deployment from Splunkbase to versions that are compatible with both your current version of Splunk Cloud Platform and Splunk Cloud Platform 8.x.
 Decide whether to update remaining incompatible apps or to find another solution.
-Use the Splunk Cloud Monitoring Console, to identify which apps on your Splunk Cloud deployment must be updated.
+Use the Splunk Cloud Monitoring Console, to identify which apps on your Splunk Cloud Platform deployment must be updated.

 Splunk solutions customers